 Zelezny recalls being inspired by retired HSU Psychology Professor Mary Gruber while working as her teaching assistant and learning from her teaching and research skills.
 “Mary’s class really changed my life,” Zelezny says.
 “She had a way of bringing out the fire in you.”
 More: Forever Humboldt profile (2018) | Zelezny’s bio

-Like Zelezny, Devorah Lieberman (‘75, Communication Studies) shattered the glass ceiling, becoming the first woman president of the University of La Verne in Southern California in 2011.
+Like Zelezny, Devorah Lieberman (‘75, Speech Communication) shattered the glass ceiling, becoming the first woman president of the University of La Verne in Southern California in 2011.
 She is the former provost and vice president for Academic Affairs at Wagner College in New York.

 With a thirst for knowledge, Lieberman was driven to succeed during her time at HSU.
 “I was a very serious student focused on going to graduate school,” she said.
 As a university president, Lieberman’s priorities are supporting underrepresented, low-income, and first-generation students.
 That commitment is clear in her published work, which focuses on diversity and contemporary issues in higher education.
 She is also the recipient of the Oregon Council for Hispanic Advancement’s Si Se Puede Award and the Las Mujeres de la Raza Award from the Portland State students and the City of Portland.
 More: Humboldt magazine profile (2011) | Lieberman bio

 Bethami Dobkin ('85, Speech Communication), president of Westminster College, Utah’s only private liberal arts college, grew up in Arcata and her father, Milt Dobkin, was HSU’s Vice President of Academic Affairs from 1969-1986.
 She became a Communication professor at the University of San Diego for 17 years until 2005, when she was named associate provost there in 2005.
 Three years later, she became Provost and Vice President of Academic Affairs at Saint Mary’s College.